-Malaria is a life-threatening illness caused by parasites that you get through the bite of an infected mosquito.
+Malaria is a potentially life-threatening illness caused by parasites.
+You get it through the bite of an infected mosquito.
 It’s most common in parts of the world that are hot and humid, like Africa and parts of Asia.
-Antimalarial medications can cure it.
-If you’re traveling to an area where malaria is common, talk to a healthcare provider about ways you can prevent being infected.
+It can cause flu-like symptoms that can progress to severe illness if not treated.

 Advertisement